WRO2024TUMIAQP/WRO-2024-TUMIAQP/README.md

 ### Components

 In this section, we detail the key components used in the construction of the car, including sensors, actuators, and controllers.
 Each component was selected to ensure the highest level of accuracy and reliability in autonomous driving.
-- 2 Motor N20 800RPM
+- 2 N20 Motors 800RPM
-- 7 Sensores TOF VL53LOX
+- 7 TOF Sensors VL53LOX
-- 1 Batería tipo 11.1V 1500mAh
+- 1 Battery 11.1V 1500mAh
-- 1 Giroscopio MPU 6050
+- 1 MPU 6050 Gyroscope
-- 2kg Filamento PLA
+- 2kg PLA Filament
 - 1 ESP 32
-- 1 ESP 32 CAM y modulo de carga de codigo
+- 1 ESP 32 CAM and Code Upload Module
-- 2 Pegamentos (triz)
+- 2 Glues (Triz)
-- 1 Bicarbonato de sodio 100 gr
+- 1 Sodium Bicarbonate 100g
-- 1 Kit de soldadura (Cautin 30W, estaño)
+- 1 Soldering Kit (30W Soldering Iron, Tin)
-- 1 Placa PCB de cobre (10^15)
+- 1 Copper PCB Board (10x15 cm)
-- 1 Driver puente H (TB6612FNG)
+- 1 H-Bridge Driver (TB6612FNG)
-- 1 Conversor de voltaje dc-dc lm2596
+- 1 DC-DC Voltage Converter LM2596
-- 1 Paquete espadines hembra y macho
+- 1 Package of Female and Male Dupont Wires
-- 1 Paquete de Jumpers (Hembra-Macho,h-h y m-m)15cm
+- 1 Package of Jumpers (Female-Male, Female-Female, Male-Male) 15cm
-- 1 Pack tornillos m3 (100u hembras y macho)
+- 1 Pack of M3 Screws (100pcs Female and Male)
-- 1 Interruptor de dos posiciones deslizantes
+- 1 Two-Position Slide Switch
-- 1 servomotores mg90s
+- 1 MG90S Servomotor
-- 1 TCS3200 color sensor interfacing with ESP3
+- 1 TCS3200 Color Sensor interfacing with ESP32

 We developed 3D models of the car to simulate its behavior and performance under various conditions.
 These models helped in fine-tuning the design before actual production, saving both time and resources.